Quality Control Is Key

 Gary got his first ideas by attending Locator on Location conventions.
 That’s when he prompted his father to buy their first inventory system, Auto Info, and the parts business grew.
 By the early 1990s, the body shop was gone.
 Over the next 10 years Bobby’s Body Shop switched inventory systems twice and acquired a second yard, Raceway Auto Parts in Lawrenceburg, Tenn.
 Raceway Auto Parts was built on an oval dirt racetrack.
 The Coln’s liked the name and changed Bobby’s Body Shop to Raceway Auto & Truck Parts to keep the businesses consistent.
 The renovated Lawrenceburg location was sold two years later to an interested party for a profit.
 It was then Gary and Bobby decided to solely focus on the original Savannah location.

 “It takes so much time running two yards, we wanted to spend as much time as possible here, working out the bugs,” said Gary.
 “It has really paid off.”

-Although Raceway Auto & Truck Parts is not involved in track racing, it has put together a demolition derby at the local fair for the last 10 years.
+Although Raceway Auto & Truck Parts is not involved in track racing, it has put together a demolition derby at the local fair for nearly 20 years.